 "Jack and Jill" made the Top 10 on both the Pop and Soul charts, and began a string of hits for Raydio that included the smashes "You Can't Change That," "A Woman Needs Love" and "Two Places At the Same Time."
 Parker also began writing and producing for a number of other artists, and he scored a number one hit in 1982 with New Edition's "Mr. Telephone Man."

 By 1982 Parker ended the Raydio charade and began recording under his own name.
 The hits continued with a more mature but still hooky sound on "The Other Woman" and "I Can't Get Over You."
 Then in 1984, Parker scored his first across-the-board #1 with the theme song from the Bill Murray movie Ghostbusters.
 It topped the Pop and Soul charts for over a month and became one of that year's biggest hits (Parker later settled a lawsuit with rocker Huey Lewis because of "Ghostbusters'" similarity to Lewis's 1983 hit "I Want A New Drug").

 In the end, Ray Parker's legacy may well come full circle to the teenage guitar prodigy of the early 70s.
-While he sold millions of records as a pop/soul star in the 80s, his material was temporal and somewhat short-lived.
+While he sold millions of records as a pop/soul star in the 80s, it was largely music of its time.
 However, his work as a guitarist on such seminal albums as Stevie Wonder's Talking Book and Marvin Gaye's I Want You placed him at the center of some of that era's greatest music and has secured his place in the history of Soul Music.

 by Chris Rizik